pilegard/cogfoundations/docs/10-problemsolving.md

 Two boys of different ages are playing badminton.
 The older one is a more skilled player, and therefore the outcome of matches between the two becomes predictable.
 After repeated defeats the younger boy finally loses interest in playing.
 The older boy now faces a problem, namely that he has no one to play with anymore.

-The usual options, according to M. Wertheimer (1945/82), range from “offering candy” and “playing a different game” to “not playing at full ability” and “shaming the younger boy into playing.”
+The usual options, according to @Wertheimer1945, range from “offering candy” and “playing a different game” to “not playing at full ability” and “shaming the younger boy into playing.”
 All of these strategies aim at making the younger boy stay.

 The older boy instead comes up with a different solution: He proposes that they should try to keep the birdie in play as long as possible.
 Thus they change from a game of competition to one of cooperation.
 The proposal is happily accepted and the game is on again.